 Process for Addressing Prohibited Conduct

-How to Prepare for an Informal Resolution:
+How to Prepare for an Informal Resolution

-- Review your rights as a student (found on pg.
-9 of the Code)
+- Review your rights as a student.

 - Come to the meeting prepared to honestly communicate about the incident, and bring any questions you might have.

-The types of Boards available for formal resolution include:
+Types of Boards available for Formal Resolution

-How to Prepare for a Formal Resolution:
+How to Prepare for a Formal Resolution

 - Prepare a personal statement.
 This provides you with an opportunity to express the impact this incident has had on you, why you may have been involved, etc.